 Step 1.
-First, make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.
+First, make sure that all your system packages are up-to-date by running the following

-sudo apt-get update sudo apt-get upgrade
+sudo apt update sudo apt upgrade sudo apt install perl

 Step 2.
-Installing MySQLTuner.
+Installing MySQLTuner on Ubuntu.

 As a result, you should get something like this: